If you’re looking for tips on how to write a self-evaluation, you’ve come to the right place.

 Dominique Jones, CEO of BetterU Skills, recommends treating your self-evaluation like a work of art.
 “You’ll be much happier with the result if you give yourself time to reflect and carefully support your self-assessment,” says Jones.
 This makes sense – if you don’t advocate for yourself, who will?

-With that in mind, you need to remember the following rules while crafting your self-evaluation –
+With that in mind, you need to remember the following rules while crafting your self-evaluation sample:

 - Give yourself a week if possible to work on your self-evaluation.

 - If you didn’t achieve your goals for this year, own it.
-This is your review, not your coworkers.
-So refrain from finger-pointing or blaming others.
+This review is about you, so refrain from finger-pointing or blaming others.

 Before you turn in your self-review, think about what you’re going to improve and how you will do it.
 Then, follow these four steps to address it on your self-evaluation.